The NHS Constitution

 The NHS Constitution establishes the principles and values of the NHS in England.
 It sets out rights to which patients, public and staff are entitled, and pledges that the NHS is committed to achieving.
 The Greater Huddersfield CCG Constitution can be found here.

 The NHS belongs to us all.
 Listening to what people say about local NHS services helps us to understand what patients need and want.
 Taking a wide range of views into account means that we can develop high quality health services that meet local needs and expectations.
+Public and patient involvement and experience feeds into our organisation and is used to influence our commissioning decisions.
 Your views really matter to us.
-The feedback we receive will contribute to the further improvement of local healthcare services.
+The feedback we receive will contribute to the further improvement of local healthcare services and we make sure our engagement is embedded in our commissioning arrangements.
 It’s also vital that we tell people about our plans and explain the reasons why decisions have been made.
-You can get involved in a number of ways:

 You can find out how we plan all our communication and engagement activity here

 Click here to find out all the different ways you can have your say in decisions, and work together to make a difference to local healthcare services.

 Accessibility to our website and our engagement activities: we have taken steps to make sure that this website and its content is accessible and easy to use.
 Our publications can be made available in alternative formats such as audio, braille or different languages, on request.